Regulations relating to conducting petroleum activities (the activities regulations)

 Use of facilities and parts of these shall be in accordance with requirements stipulated in and in pursuance of the health, safety and environment legislation and any additional limitations that follow from fabrication, installation and commissioning.
-The use shall at all times be in accordance with the facility's technical condition and the assumptions for use that form the basis of the analyses, cf. Chapter V of the Management Regulations.
+The use shall at all times be in accordance with the facility's technical condition and the assumptions for use that form the basis for prudent activities.

 When setting restrictions for the activity level on the facility, the maintenance status shall also be considered.

-The status of all overbridgings, disconnections and other weakening of the system shall be known at all times.
+The status of all safety systems shall be known by and available for relevant personnel at all times.

 It shall be ensured that critical activities are carried out within the operational restrictions set during the engineering phase and in the risk analyses as mentioned in Section 16 of the Management Regulations, cf. also Section 30 of these regulations.